-The Karamea Valley is a major treat to walk down, the beech forest is well picturesque, dripping in places with Old Man’s Beard and the clear green water is spectacular, those monster trout just hover, barely sinusoidal.
-There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter hut, then Moonstone Lake created at that time by a humongous slip, further down you wander past huge Rimu and Matai trees.
+The Karamea Valley is a major treat to walk down.
+The beech forest is picturesque, dripping in places with Old Man’s Beard, and the clear green water is spectacular.
+Those monster trout just hover, barely sinusoidal, and if you are observant you may see 20 or more in the Karamea River.
+Whio/blue ducks are also around, listen for the male’s whistle.
+There’s evidence on show of the massive 1929 Murchison earthquake in the hills around Trevor Carter hut.
+Then Moonstone Lake created at that time by a humungous slip.
+Further down you wander past huge rimu and matai trees.

 And it’s all relatively accessible from Nelson or Westport, if you get organised with the transportation.
 You gotta love it.

 where | Leslie-Karamea Track – Kahurangi National Park

 Little Wanganui carpark 20 km south of Karamea, to Flora carpark, 20 km south of Motueka, basically through the heart of Kahurangi National Park, although it’s also possible to pop out the Wangapeka Track near Tapawera.

 distance | Leslie-Karamea Track – Kahurangi National Park